First Canadian Place

-First Canadian Place (originally First Bank Building) is a skyscraper in the Financial District of Toronto, Ontario, at the northwest corner of King and Bay streets, and serves as the global operational headquarters of the Bank of Montreal.
-At 298 m, it is the tallest building in Canada, the 31st tallest building in North America, and the 105th tallest in the world.
-It is also the third tallest free-standing structure in Canada, after the CN Tower (also in Toronto) and the Inco Superstack chimney (projected to be demolished) in Sudbury, Ontario.
-The building is owned by Manulife Financial Corporation (50 per cent) in addition to a private consortium of investors including CPP Investments.
+First Canadian Place is a skyscraper in the Financial District of Toronto, Ontario, at the northwest corner of King and Bay streets, and serves as the global operational executive office of the Bank of Montreal.
+At 298 m, it is the second-tallest building in Canada, the 35th tallest building in North America, and the 244th tallest in the world.
+From its completion in 1978 until 2025, it held the title of being the tallest building in Canada.
+It is also the fourth tallest free-standing structure in Canada, after the CN Tower (also in Toronto), the Inco Superstack chimney (projected to be demolished) in Sudbury, and The One (also in Toronto).
+It was Canada's tallest building from 1975 until June 2025, when it was surpassed by The One.
+The building is owned by Manulife Financial Corporation (50%) in addition to a private consortium of investors including CPP Investments.
 The building is managed by Brookfield Properties.